monder/rkt-sidekick/README.md

 ### Other options

 ```
- Usage:
+Usage: rkt-sidekick etcd [options] [KEY_IN_ETCD]

-   /bin/rkt-sidekick /key/in/etcd
+Options:
- Flags:
+    -cidr              cidr to match the ip (default: "0.0.0.0/0")
-       --cidr string            cidr to match the ip (default "0.0.0.0/0")
+    -etcd-endpoint     an etcd address in the cluster (default: "http://172.16.28.1:2379")
-   -e, --etcd-endpoint string   an etcd address in the cluster (default "http://172.16.28.1:2379")
+    -format            format of the etcd key value. '$ip' will be replace by container's ip address (default: "$ip")
-   -f, --format string          format of the etcd key value. '$ip' will be replace by container's ip address (default "$ip")
+    -expire-dir        set expiration TTLs for all items under that directory, not only the leaf node
-   -i, --interval duration      refresh interval (default 1m0s)
+    -interval          refresh interval (default: "1m")
 ```

 ## License